 We reached the junction of two routes at 7:59 AM and still we could see more and more people coming up.

-We moved on and entered the most exciting part of this trip the forest of Churdhar.
-Believe me you will love this the most.
+We moved on and entered the most exciting part of this trip to the forest of Churdhar.
+Believe me, you will love this the most.
 Lush green surroundings, Chir, Deoder & coniferous trees towering high, snaked routes, slushy pathways all will pump the adrenaline which one seeks in the woods.
 The trail passes through a thick forest which is said to be the densest forests of the entire state of Himachal.

 The trail is well marked and beyond the woods lies the rockscape interspersed with green moss patches in the entire route.
 The hike down was filled with talks & courage we all had to make this trek possible.
 As we moved the clouds began to multiply and thickened indicating the rain is about to happen any time.
 We got a pair of Ponchos from a Sarain itself for just Rs.
 120 to protect us from unwanted rain.
 The light drizzle started but we kept on moving through the woods as the trek was long and we wanted to reach home before midnight.